Jack Brewer: College career

-As a freshman, Brewer attended Southern Methodist University (SMU) where he played wide receiver and was an All-American candidate and a Disney World Record Holder for track.
+As a freshman, Brewer attended Southern Methodist University (SMU) where he played wide receiver and was an All-American Candidate and a Disney World Record Holder for track.
 He had 19 receptions for 352 yards and four touchdowns in the season for the SMU Mustangs in 1997.
 Brewer transferred to the University of Minnesota after one year at SMU.
-At Minnesota, Brewer redshirted the 1998 season per NCAA transfer rules before regaining his eligibility as a redshirt sophomore.
+At Minnesota, Brewer redshirted the 1998 season per NCAA transfer rules before starting 10 games at free safety as a redshirt sophomore in 1999.